yangliu2018/Notes/ComputerScience/AlgorithmFourthEdition.md

 ### LSD string sort

 ## 5.3 Substring Search
-- given a text string of length N and a pattern string of length M, find an occurence of the pattern within the text
+- substring search: given a text string of length N and a pattern string of length M, find an occurence of the pattern within the text

 ### A short history
 - brute-force algorithm